SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 #### Planning and preparing pitstops in a team race using the Race Assistants

-You probably might have used the Race Engineer to plan and prepare a pitstop during solo races or even have used the Race Strategist to run a full race with a pre-selected strategy.
+You probably already have used the Race Engineer to plan and prepare a pitstop during solo races or even have used the Race Strategist to run a full race with a pre-selected strategy.
 Although in most cases these duties will be taken by your team mates in a team race, it is still possible to use the Assistants as additional support as well.
 The following applies:

 1. Planning and preparing a pitstop using the Race Engineer

    You can use the Race Engineer to plan and prepare a pitstop even during a team race.
 Doing it the same way as in a solo race might be the perfect method, when you are running a double stint, since you will be selected as the next driver.
 You initiate this process by issuing the voice command "Can you plan a pitstop?" or using the controller action ["PitstopPlan"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer).
 A pitstop planned and performed this way will also recorded in the list of pitstops in the "Race Center" as well.
+But be aware, that the Race Engineer has no knowledge about your stint plan and race schedule.
+Therefore it is possible, that you may end up with too much fuel in the tank after the pitstop.

-   But this might not be the best way when another driver will take the seat, since the tyre pressures calculated for you might not be perfect for your team mate.
+   And this might also not be the best way when another driver will take the seat, since the tyre pressures calculated for you will not be perfect for your team mate in most cases.
 Therefore a second command exist to initiate a pitstop including a driver swap.
 Ask the Engineer "Can you plan a driver swap?" or use the controller action ["DriverSwapPlan"](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer).
-When you initiate the process in this way, the Race Engineer will consult the Team Server to lookup the planned lap for the service, the next driver and the refuel amount from the Stint Plan and to calculate the best possible tyre pressures for the next stint.
+When you initiate the process in this way, the Race Engineer will consult the Team Server to lookup the planned lap for the service, the next driver and the refuel amount from the Strategy or the stint plan and will also take a look at the driver specific tyre pressures to calculate the best possible tyre pressures for the next stint.
 Therefore, at least one instance of the "Race Center" must be running (not necessarily on the same PC as the current driver) for this method to be used.
 Please note, that the above mentioned adjustments for the tyre pressures will be apllied as well in this case, so be careful that the desired settings have been chosen in the "Pitstop" menu.

 2. Strategy handling using the Race Strategist